 However, in this fast world, the lifestyle of people has changed a lot.
 Many of my readers do batch cooking and then freeze their food.
 They keep on asking me questions about freezing recipes.

-So, if you also follow that then yes, you can freeze this beans curry.
-Let it reach room temperature and then put in airtight containers before keeping it in the freezer.
-To serve just reheat in the microwave or stovetop.
+So, if you also freeze food then yes, you can freeze this beans curry too.
+To do that, let the curry reach room temperature and then put it in an airtight container before keeping it in the freezer.

 More easy vegan and vegetarian bean curries